The Joint-Payee Question

 What Appears on the Back — and What Does Not

-The back of cashier’s check #0084412016 carries two endorsements visible to a reviewer.
+The Endorsement ChainThe back of cashier’s check #0084412016 carries two endorsements visible to a reviewer.
 Both are documented in the image at Exhibit A.

-| Position | Endorsement / Stamp | Form |
+| Position | Endorsement / stamp | Form |

 |---|---|---|

-| Restrictive endorsement (presenting party) | FOR DEPOSIT ONLY · LAW OFFICES OF STEVEN D. SILVERSTEIN · 219332167 | Rubber stamp on behalf of the law office |
+| Restrictive endorsement (presenting party) | FOR DEPOSIT ONLY · LAW OFFICES OF STEVEN D. SILVERSTEIN · 21932167 | Rubber stamp on behalf of the law office — the deposit account into which the joint instrument was negotiated |

-| Depositary-bank endorsement | JPMorgan Chase Bank · 063009 · 740925 · 947130173990 | Bank processing stamp |
+| Depositary-bank endorsement | JPMorgan Chase Bank, N.A. (routing / account numbers redacted) | Bank processing stamp |

-| Co-payee endorsement of PHAT K. TRAN | NONE PRESENT | Required by Cal.
-Comm.
-Code § 3110(d) on a joint-payee “AND” instrument |
+| Co-payee endorsement of Phat K. Tran | NONE PRESENT | Required by Comm.
+Code § 3110(d) on a joint-payee “and” instrument |

-| Power-of-attorney endorsement (“by Steven D. Silverstein, attorney-in-fact”) | NONE PRESENT | Required form under Cal.
-Probate Code §§ 4400 et seq. if attorney signed on behalf of joint payee |
+| Power-of-attorney endorsement (“by Steven D. Silverstein, attorney-in-fact”) | NONE PRESENT | Required form under Prob.
+Code §§ 4400 et seq. if attorney signed for a joint payee |

-The single restrictive endorsement on the back — “FOR DEPOSIT ONLY · LAW OFFICES OF STEVEN D. SILVERSTEIN” — is a directional instruction by the law office to its own depositary bank.
+The single restrictive endorsement — “For Deposit Only · Law Offices of Steven D. Silverstein” — is a directional instruction by the law office to its own depositary bank.
 It is a signature of the law office, not of Phat K. Tran.
 It does not specify a client trust account on its face; the bare wording is “Law Offices of” without an IOLTA designation.
-Whether the deposit was directed to a Client Trust Account under California Rules of Professional Conduct rule 1.15 or to the firm’s operating account is a documentary question subject to subpoena of JPMorgan Chase records and of the Silverstein firm’s books.
+Whether the deposit was directed to a Client Trust Account under California Rules of Professional Conduct rule 1.15 or to the firm’s operating account is a documentary question subject to subpoena of JPMorgan Chase records and of the firm’s books.

 April 17, 2025 — The Five-Day Pre-Event Anchor

-Five days before the cashier’s check was issued, the publisher transmitted a formal Notice of Intent to Exchange Checks to Phat K. Tran by email.
+Notice of Intent to Exchange ChecksFive days before the cashier’s check was issued, the publisher transmitted a formal Notice of Intent to Exchange Checks to Phat K. Tran by email.
 The notice was copied to criminal.fraud@usdoj.gov, the public mailbox of the United States Department of Justice Criminal Fraud Section.
 The full text is reproduced at Exhibit B.

 The Notice documents four facts material to the inquiry on this page:

 - Silverstein non-communication.
-The Notice records: “Silverstein Evictions has refused to communicate with me regarding the timeline or process for exchanging checks.”
+The Notice records that the Silverstein office had not responded to the publisher’s requests regarding the timeline or process for exchanging checks.

 - Good-faith conduct ahead of any deadline.
 The publisher had previously sent payment directly to the Orange County Superior Court clerk; that prior tender was returned.
 The Notice documents that prior tender as part of the chain.